 Pupils may mark their own or others' work, but if they do so such marking should be checked by the teacher/HLTA and an appropriate annotation included to show it has been 'peer assessed' (a 'PA' in a circle).
-Children may use a pink pencil (KS1 & Lower KS2) or pen (upper KS2) for peer review.
+Children may use a pink pencil (KS1) or pen (KS2) for peer review.
 In KS1 many peer marking opportunities will happen during the lesson, for example in the plenary.